JAlcocerT/JAlcocerT/content/blog/ai-comercial-chatpdf.md

 #sudo docker run -it -p 8502:8501 chat_multiple_pdf:latest /bin/bash
 ```

-You can make this build manually, [use Github Actions](/docker-github-actions-cicd/), or your can even [combine Gitea](/selfhosting-Gitea-docker) and [Jenkins](/selfhosting-jenkins-ci-cd) to do it for you.
+You can make this build manually, [use Github Actions](/docker-github-actions-cicd/).

+Or your can even [combine Gitea](/selfhosting-Gitea-docker) and [Jenkins](/selfhosting-jenkins-ci-cd) to do it for you.